Skip Links

 Accelerated silicosis

-Accelerated silicosis is a distinct and aggressive form of silicosis - especially affecting those working with engineered stone.
-We have been working with health and safety professionals and other government agencies since early 2019 on how best to respond to this emerging issue.
+Accelerated silicosis is an aggressive form of silicosis mostly affecting those working with engineered stone.
+Since early 2019 we have been working with businesses to ensure they manage the risk to their workers.
+We have also been working with health and safety professionals and other government agencies on how best to respond to this issue, including ensuring workers who have been exposed to respirable crystalline silica dust can get their health checked.

 Accelerated silicosis